Saikat-Upstart/Nutanix-Security-Baseline/README.md

 # group_vars
 Located in the group_vars folder

 Group vars will tell which firewall template to use if you have multiple cluster to manage.
-The group var must match group name for it to pick up the right firewall template file
+The group var must match group name for it to pick up the right firewall template file.
+So using the example of above for palo.nutanix.cluster you should have group var file named palo.nutanix.cluster.yml which containes the below
+     ---
+     site_firewall_rules: palo.nutanix.cluster_salt.conf.j2

 # templates
 Located under roles/nutanix_baseline/templates